Vocabulary.com combines the world's smartest dictionary with an adaptive learning game that will have you mastering new

 Each word has usage examples from our corpus of over 175 million sentences.
 You’ll see how words are used in edited language by some of the best writers in the world, from periodicals such as The New York Times, Scientific American, and from great works of fiction by writers as diverse as T. S. Elliot and Upton Sinclair.
 Seeing a word in context is a great way to understand how it’s used in the wild.

 One of the best features of Vocabulary.com is that you can easily make and share Vocabulary lists.
 Create a Vocabulary List quickly from assigned words, grab words from any text, or generate a list from the Advanced Search.
 Then, you can master all the words on your list, or practice them for an upcoming quiz.
 You can also easily add notes and example sentences to your words so that you can jog your memory and see them in context while your are learning.

 By making your vocabulary lists public, you can share them with your friends and colleagues.
-People can comment on the lists, favorite them, and even use them as the basis for a new list.
+People can favorite them, and even use them as the basis for a new list.

 The Vocabulary.com Blog features articles about language and the creative process written by a super talented group of writers, linguists, and other word mavens.
 You’ll find articles about new words being used in the news, discussions about grammar, and research into how dictionaries are put together.

-The people who read our blog participate through comments and article suggestions.
+The people who read our blog also participate through article suggestions.
 By reading, you are joining a community passionate about words, language and creativity.